 Chapter 5: The Great Footage Fallacy

 Here is something that few animators seem to think about, but which has bugged me for years: Are we animating foot-long strips of film, or are we animating increments of time?
-If we are all into globalization, let’s work in a global standard.
+If we are all into globalization, let’s work to a global standard.
 I would like to foment an animation revolution in the dimension of time!

 When I first arrived in Prague, with the initial purpose of developing co-production with my New York studio, I ran into an immediate snag.
 Czech animators measure their output in meters!
 One meter of film equals 3.2808 feet.
 But what the hell does that really mean?
-I saw the promise of endless complications and calculations in the process of co-production.
+I saw the threat of endless complications and calculations in the process of co-production.
 I began to realize that the whole idea of measuring animation in terms of the length of a strip of film was meaningless and madness, and I wondered why we in America had never realized this before?

 Time in Your Hands

 So I had printed up a new type of animation exposure sheets.
 The traditional exposure sheets have horizontal ruled lines down their length, each line representing a frame of film.
 The numbered animation drawings for the various levels are entered on the lines representing the frames of film they are to be photographed upon.
 Every 16th line, representing a foot-length of film, is usually a heavy line.
 This is an arbitrary measurement, as it actually represents just two-thirds of a second.
-We certainly don't measure our work in three-quarter seconds.
+We certainly don't measure our work in two-third seconds.
 Of course not.
 We measure our scenes in whole seconds, and increments thereof.